internetms52/leetcode-notes/int-to-roman/README.md

-# 10. Regular Expression Matching
+# 12. Integer to Roman
 Roman numerals are formed by appending the conversions of decimal place values from highest to lowest.
 Converting a decimal place value into a Roman numeral has the following rules:

 If the value does not start with 4 or 9, select the symbol of the maximal value that can be subtracted from the input, append that symbol to the result, subtract its value, and convert the remainder to a Roman numeral.